 There may come a time when Google Chrome might show a “Page Unresponsive” error.
 This is usually when a web page takes a long time to load or just completely fails to load in the end.
+You are offered two options – Wait or Kill.
 Now, some users might believe the problem is unfixable, but such is not the case.

 Fix Page Unresponsive error in Chrome

 From our extensive experience, we can say for sure that there are multiple ways to fix this problem, and luckily for you, we’re going to explain them all.
 In some cases, fixing problems such as this one doesn’t take a lot of effort, but in other situations, users may need to perform more actions in order to have things return normal.
 Take a look at the options available: